Top of page

 Lymphoma drug development, approval and funding

-This information outlines how new drugs are developed and approved, and who decides whether they can be prescribed on the NHS.
+This information outlines how new drugs are developed and approved, and who decides whether they can be made available to patients on the NHS.

 On this page